automategreen/docs/source/pc/api/index.html.md

 | async     | boolean | Update the devices asynchronously (default=false) |

 <aside class="notice">
-When `async=true` the API response will be a 202 with no body.
+When <code>async=true</code> the API response will be a 202 with no body.
 The device's response will be stored in `function` status.
 The command will persist even if the devices is unreachable.
 The command will be sent once the device is connected.
 Only the latest command will be sent.
 The persistent behavior can be disabled by setting `persist` to `false` in the command object.
 </aside>

 ## Turn load on